The Fitness Zone

 MYTH 3 – WEIGHT TRAINING TAKES TOO LONG TO SEE RESULTS.

 There are most definitely ways to see GREAT results, whilst not having to spend excessive amounts of time in the gym (and data when checking in on Facebook).
 This is where circuit training comes into the mix.
 Completing a series of exercises with little - to - no rest in between sets is a great way to burn more calories in less time.

 Verdict: If done correctly, FALSE!
-Get in there and after it!
+Get in there and GO FOR IT!

 Unfortunately genetics are a huge part of our body’s size and shape.
 We are predisposed to store fat in different places.
 Sure it would be great to be able to do a few crunches and get rid of our belly, but the reality is that our bodies are going to lose weight from where it wants!
 Doing bicep curls to get rid of flabby arms is not an amazingly effective course of action, we would be better off looking big picture and moving a number muscles during the same exercise to maximise the calories burnt!